-- executive summary;
+- Executive Summary;

-- assessment scope;
+- Assessment scope;

-- identification of team members;
+- Identification of team members:

-- identification of personnel contacted;
+- Identification of personnel contacted;

-- documents reviewed;
+- Documents reviewed;

-- work performance observed;

-- assessment process and criteria (e.g. CRADs); and - results of the assessment including identification of areas for improvement, and/or strengths.
+- Work performance observed; - Assessment process and criteria (e.g. CRADs); - Results of the assessment including identification of areas for improvement, and/or strengths; and - Identified issues of non-compliance (Findings) should include specific references to the applicable law, requirement, and/or standard, to ensure the responding organization has clear written understanding of the deficiency.